-- At most seven (7) units of courses in Science can count towards HSC eligibility. - Students must study Music Course 2 to undertake the Music Extension course. - Students studying Industrial Technology (Metal & Engineering Studies) are not permitted to study the TAFE delivered courses relating to Metal & Engineering Industry framework. - Students studying Industrial Technology (Electronic Industries) are not permitted to study TAFE delivered Electronics Technology 2U. - Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.
+- At most seven (7) units of courses in Science can count towards HSC eligibility. - Students must study Music Course 2 to undertake the Music Extension course. - Students must study at least one of Ancient or Modern History to undertake the History Extension course. - Students studying Industrial Technology (Metal & Engineering Studies) are not permitted to study the TAFE delivered courses relating to Metal & Engineering Industry framework. - Students studying Industrial Technology (Electronic Industries) are not permitted to study TAFE delivered Electronics Technology 2U. - Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.